 An investor's experience might also impact the sort of investment he or she makes.
 Such information may represent the investor's understanding of a certain regional market or market niche, such as retail property.

 An investment in property is distinct from a stock or bond market investment, regardless of the method taken by the investor.
 Property investment has its own set of qualities.

-In this section, we attempt to make life easier for a young investor who is putting his life savings and taking large mortgage to fulfill his dream of owning his house.
+This section aims to make life simpler for a young investor who is investing his life savings and taking out a huge mortgage to realize his ambition of buying a home of FMPs.

-A lot of people who are paying very high rent or travelling very far for their work tend to buy the ready to move houses because they want immediate relief from the high rent or travel cost and one can get it in ready to move properties.
+Many people who pay expensive rent or travel long distances for work choose to acquire ready to move houses because they desire quick relief from the high rent or travel costs, which may be found in ready to move properties.

-Buying under-construction property comes with the liability of service tax which is now 3.50 per cent of the total property value or 4 per cent if the property is larger than 2000 sq ft or costlier than Rs 1 crore.
-The service tax is levied on properties which do not have Completion Certificate at the time of purchasing.
+Purchasing an under-construction home entails paying service tax, which is presently 3.50 percent of the entire property value, or 4% if the property is greater than 2000 square feet or costs more than Rs 1 crore.
+The service tax is applied to properties that do not have a Completion Certificate when they are purchased.

 Before we go into where you may put your money, let's define rental yield.
 Consider the following: The rental return is 3.6 per cent if you earn Rs.1.8 lakh in annual rent on a property valued at Rs.50 lakh.
 It effectively calculates the return on an Asset allocation without taking into account the predicted capital gain or loss.
 India has the lowest rental returns on residential property in the world.
 The real return might be negative if the property does not appreciate.
 (2 per cent rental yield - 10% mortgage payment)